CarolineLienard/Feedback-App/README.md

 # Feedback App
 ## A projet with Ruby on rails and React

 This is my solution to the Feedback app from Front End Mentor.
-I simplified this challenge and just made the user able to add a task.
-I focused on learning the basics of Rails.
+I focused on learning the basics of Rails and advanced React skills.

 ## Overview